zilliztech/zdoc/docs/tutorials/cluster/manage-cluster.md

 In the **Actions** drop-down button, select **Drop** to drop the cluster.
 Zilliz Cloud drops your cluster only after you confirm this operation in the **Drop Cluster** dialog box.

+In addition to the web UI, you can also make an API request to drop a cluster.
+For details, refer to [Drop Cluster](https://docs.zilliz.com/reference/drop-cluster).

 ### Migrate to dedicated cluster{#migrate-to-dedicated-cluster}

+When the used CU capacity of your serverless cluster hits 100%, Zilliz Cloud disables data writing and triggers SDK errors.
+To restore normal functionality, you can migrate your serverless cluster to a dedicated cluster.

 In the **Actions** drop-down button, select **Migrate to Dedicated Cluster.**